 On a more positive note, the art is very well done.
 Sure, it often veers towards the raunchy, up-the-skirt shots a little too often for my liking, but its art-style, particularly in-game, is cute, smooth and very polished.
 The environments are varied, well designed and pop with colour, and its J-pop score is worthy of mention too.

-There are a ton of amazing DRPGs on Vita, such as Persona 4: Golden, Demon Gaze, Severed and Siralim to name but a few, so it’s tough to unreservedly recommend Criminal Girls 2: Party Favours.
+There are a ton of amazing DRPGs such as Persona 4: Golden, Demon Gaze, Severed and Siralim to name but a few, so it’s tough to unreservedly recommend Criminal Girls 2: Party Favours.
 This curious ‘crawler exists in a niche within a niche.
 The foundations are here for a very competent DRPG, but it’s let down by mind-numbingly ridiculous mini-games and tiresome dialogue.
 When you battle a boss, frantically whittle its health down to zero, with your party’s health hanging by a thread, it’s hard not to punch the air with delight — it’s just a shame that the rest of the design philosophies within the game weren’t a little more robust, and not solely designed to simply pander and attempt so hard to titillate.

 Subscribe to our mailing list